toramameseven/vbe-client-mini/README.md

 ## Known problems

-* If the encoding of your vba modules is not convertible to utf8, do not save the modules on utf8.
-  Sometimes I do this, and messages in modules become unreadable.
-* At cjk language area, vbs message not work good beside Japanese.
-Please customize your encoding on the settings.
 * Sometimes, Excel remain on background.
 You should kill the process on a task manager.
 Sorry.
 * Sometimes, you meet export or import error.
 So you recover from a backup excel book.
 * When vbecm is working, [[vbecm]] is displayed on the status bar.
-If no vbecm menus displayed with out [[vbecm]] , maybe bugs, please reload your vscode.
+  If no vbecm menus displayed without [[vbecm]] , maybe bugs, please reload your vscode.
 * When you import a sheet module, sometimes you find new empty line at end of module.
 * Sometime, you may see the folder src_GUID.
 It stays when some errors occur.
 Please delete it.